giangc/react-redux-template/README.md

 # Works

-* Remove remove button on all list and in progress list, 2 ways:
+* [x] Remove remove button on all list and in progress list
-  + Control from high order, to display or visible based on props